Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I taught my son by teaching him to sew buttons onto scrap fabric that I also used to teach him hemming and straight stitching.
 He did alright with those skills for years until this past spring when I was visiting him in the US-I bought him a small simple machine and taught him to use it, he was thrilled!

 Here is an idea that I hope will help.
 When my brother and I were aged 5 and 7, we were expecting another little brother very shortly.
 Our mother was in no shape to chase after us, so she put us to work embroidering baby quilt blocks in red thread.
-We only had to learn one stitch and it kept us occupied for a lot of hours.
-I've wondered if that is where my love of sewing came from.

 check out: "Simply Sewing" by Judy Ann Sadler